 This session covers the common presentations of urinary retention and its management in the emergency department.
 It also covers the common problems that can occur in patients who have in-dwelling catheters.

-Acute urinary retention (AUR) is a common emergency.
-It is responsible for over 30,000 hospital admissions in the UK and many more visits to the emergency department(1,2).
-It has an incidence of 3/1000 patients each year(3).
+Acute urinary retention (AUR) is a common emergency presentation, and has an incidence of 3/1000 patients each year(3).
 In 32,162 hospital episodes of AUR, 86% were in men and only 14% in females(3).
 The acute management is essentially similar between the sexes.
 10% of men will have an episode of acute urinary retention between the ages of 70 and 75 years(3).

 Chronic urinary retention is painless retention, associated with an increased volume of residual urine.